 - JJS’s in-house medical experts include a board-certified OBGYN and a labor and delivery nurse, who uncover medical errors that other law firms miss.

-- They offer a free, no-obligation case evaluation (link to form on page) and are entitled to a fee only if they recover compensation for your family.
+- They offer a free, no-obligation case evaluation and are entitled to a fee only if they recover compensation for your family.

 - They treat families like ours with compassion and respect.